-It is composed of a centre and four arms that form a spiral.
+It is composed of a center and four arms that form a spiral.

 Perhaps you are wondering: where do we fit into all this?

 Well, we are on one of the arms.
-Closer to the periphery than to the centre.
+Closer to the periphery than to the center.

 Picture credit: NASA/Adler/U. Chicago/Wesleyan/JPL-Caltech